Food of Jakarta - 25 Dishes That MUST Be on the Foodie's List

 6. Ikan Bakar

-This loosely translates to burned fish in English.
+This loosely translates to grilled fish in English.
 A fish of your choice is selected by you, then it is marinated with turmeric, chilli and garlic sauces among others seasoning.
 It is then smoked with charcoal to make the fish gain a charred taste.
 The meat is tender and succulent, causing it to melt in your mouth.
 It is usually served with sambal.

 Where to find: Ikan babar cianjur, Cipete (opens 11:00 AM to 10:00 PM) Approximate cost: IDR 220,000